hcheung01/simple_shell/README.md

 shell.c | main function
 shell.h | header with libraryies and prototypes stringhelpers | functions _strcmp, _strdup _strlen

 Directory Name | Description
 ---|---
 simple_shell |Write a simple UNIX command interpreter

+## How to compile
+gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic

+## More Info
+All files is formatted Betty style and checked using betty-style.pl and betty-doc.pl All header files is guarded

 ## Authors
 Heindrick Cheung && Damon Nyhan